ufs-community/ufs-mrweather-app/docs/UsersGuide/source/testing.rst

 Testing
 =======

-There are around 38 test cases available for the regression testing to ensure the system is installed correctly and works properly.
-The regression testing (RT) also makes sure that new code upgrades should not have side effects on the existing functionalities.
-It ensures that the system still works once the latest code changes are done.
-The RT can be run on Cheyenne, Orion, and Stampede.
-There is no preexist baseline and the users need to create the baseline by themselves.
+There are several tests available as part of the regression testing suite to ensure the system is installed correctly and works properly.
+The regression test also confirms that code upgrades do not have side effects on existing functionalities and ensures that the system still works after code changes are made.
+The regression test can only be run on Cheyenne, Orion, and Stampede.

+Pre-existing baselines are not provided for this App.
+Users can run the tests without using a baseline (just to certify that the tests run to completeion) or create their own baseline (to compare future runs against).

-`create_test <https://esmci.github.io/cime/versions/ufs_release_v1.1/html/Tools_user/create_test.html>`_ is the CIME tool used to do the RT.
+`create_test <https://esmci.github.io/cime/versions/ufs_release_v1.1/html/Tools_user/create_test.html>`_ is the CIME tool used to execute the regression tests.
 It can be used as an easy way to run a single basic test or an entire suite of tests.
 `create_test <https://esmci.github.io/cime/versions/ufs_release_v1.1/html/Tools_user/create_test.html>`_ runs a test suite in parallel for improved performance.
 It is the driver behind the automated nightly testing of cime-driven models.